xbbatingkay-hub/camia-BatingkayOlympia/README.md

 - Get annoyed by randomly appearing but somewhat unobtrusive pop-ups
 - Watch as your money gain gets increasingly ridiculous
 - Suffer the pain of taxes
+- Listen to cool music with the built-in music player in the settings! (press the folder button to add music in the custom music folder)
 (Warning: If you don't hear anything, it's because you didn't activate the music player in the settings)